 To receive income greater than the minimum needs allowance, the non-applicant’s “shelter” costs are taken into account.
 This includes expenses such as rent, mortgage, property taxes, homeowners insurance, and utilities.
 If one’s “shelter” costs are high relative to the MMMNA, the community spouse might be entitled to a higher level of income from the applicant spouse.

 Monthly Housing Allowance

 As of July 1, 2018, the shelter allowance is $617.25 / month for 48 of the 50 states.
 In Alaska, the shelter allowance is set at $771.75 / month, and it is $709.88 / month in Hawaii.
 These figures are calculated each July and are based on a percentage of the minimum monthly maintenance needs allowance.
-Very generalized, it is assumed that a community spouse has sufficient funds in which to pay their shelter expenses if their income is equivalent to the MMMNA and their shelter costs do not exceed the monthly housing allowance.
+Very generalized, it is assumed that a community spouse has sufficient funds in which to pay his/her shelter expenses if his/her income is equivalent to the MMMNA and his/her shelter costs do not exceed the monthly housing allowance.
 If the shelter costs are greater than the set monthly housing allowance, the community spouse is entitled to a greater MMMNA.
 For instance, if one’s shelter costs are $150 / month over the shelter allowance, one’s MMMNA will be increased by $150 / month.
-However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum MMMNA of $3,090 / month.
+However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum MMMNA of $3,160.50 / month.